kgbumgarner/kgbumgarner/README.md

 - 👋 Hi, I’m @kgbumgarner (Kevin Bumgarner)
 - 🎓 I'm currently a student at Auburn University studying Software Engineering.
-- 👀 I’m interested in AI and machine learning, block chain technologies, web developement, and consulting.
+- 👀 I’m interested in AI and machine learning, Project Management, web developement, and consulting.
-- 🌱 I’m currently learning Svelte.
+- 🌱 I’m currently learning Svelte, an open-source front end compliler.
 - ⏫ I’m looking for an internship for Summer 2022.
 - 📫 How to reach me: kgbumgarner@gmail.com